OctopusDeploy/docs/docs/deploying-applications/terraform-deployments/destroy-terraform/index.md

 The `Allow additional plugin downloads` option can be checked to allow Terraform to download missing plugins, and unchecked to prevent these downloads.

 ![Terraform Advanced Options](terraform-advanced.png "width=500")

+### Special Variables

+Setting the variable `Octopus.Action.Terraform.CustomTerraformExecutable` to the absolute path of a custom Terraform executable will result in the step using that executable instead of the one shipped with Octopus.
+You can use this variable to force the Terraform steps to use a specific version of Terraform, or to use the x64 version if you wish.

+For example, setting `Octopus.Action.Terraform.CustomTerraformExecutable` to `C:\Apps\terraform.exe` will cause the steps to execute `C:\Apps\terraform.exe` rather than the built in copy of Terraform.